 This occupation also offers many different career paths, such as office manager and executive secretary.

-Another good career option for those who love design because these professionals use illustrations, fonts, colors, and layout to visually communicate a message or a product.
+This is another good career option for those who love design because these professionals use illustrations, fonts, colors, and layout to visually communicate a message or a product.
 There are many freelance opportunities available on the Internet for those who prefer to work from home as independent contractors on a per-project basis.

 Another area great for veterans is freelance writing.
 It requires a computer, an Internet connection, and a willingness to work.
 Although some writing education should be obtained, it does not require a lot of time to start working.
-Veterans can find many writing projects online writing blog posts, how-to articles, and product descriptions.
-Also, if you are good at writing college papers, you may consider professional essay writing service as a variant.
+Veterans can find many writing projects online for producing blog posts, how-to articles, and product descriptions.
+Also, if you are good at writing college papers, you may consider a professional essay writing service as a variant.

 There are many freelance writing jobs available on the Internet, so don’t hesitate to apply if you are a former military member.